patroni/patroni/docs/replica_bootstrap.rst

     connection string can execute SQL and replication protocol commands.

-A special ``no_master`` parameter, if defined, allows Patroni to call the replica creation method even if there is no running primary or replicas.
+A special ``no_master`` parameter, if defined, allows Patroni to call the replica creation method even if there is no running leader or replicas.
 In that case, an empty string will be passed in a connection string.
 This is useful for restoring the formerly running cluster from the binary backup.

 A special ``keep_data`` parameter, if defined, will instruct Patroni to  not clean PGDATA folder before calling restore.